Immigration agent gives up after man aided by neighbors

 NASHVILLE, Tenn.
 (AP) — An immigration agent gave up trying to arrest a Tennessee man who, aided by neighbors, refused to leave his vehicle for four hours.

-WTVF-TV reports an Immigration and Customs Enforcement vehicle blocked the man's van in his driveway Monday morning in Nashville.
-He and his 12-year-old son refused to get out.
-Neighbors brought them food and water and filled their tank with gasoline while they sat.
+WTVF-TV reports , an Immigration and Customs Enforcement vehicle blocked the unnamed man's van in his driveway in Nashville and attempted to take him into custody Monday, but he refused to get out.
+As he sat in the van with his 12-year-old son, neighbors decided to help.

+"We made sure they had water, they had food, we put gas back in the vehicle when they were getting low just to make sure they were OK," Felishadae Young told the station.

 The ICE agent had an administrative warrant that allows officers to detain someone but not forcibly remove them from a home or vehicle.